p4pktgen/p4pktgen/docs/tips-and-tricks.md

       examples/switch-p416-nohdrstacks.json
 ```

-This command was run on a 2016 model MacBookPro with 2.2 GHz Intel
+This command was run on a 2015 model MacBookPro with 2.2 GHz Intel
-Core i7 (model MacBookPro11,4), and took about 24 hours to complete.
+Core i7 (model MacBookPro11,4).
+It took about 24 hours to complete.
-This is one parser path about every 25 seconds.  `p4pktgen` will often
+This is roughly one parser path every 25 seconds.  `p4pktgen` will
-generate test cases much faster than that, but in this case, every
+often generate test cases much faster than that, but in this case,
-time it starts over with a new parser path, it must search through a
+every time it starts over with a new parser path, it must search
-fairly long ingress control block to find an execution path for which
+through a fairly long ingress control block to find an execution path
-it can find a packet that gets all the way through to the end.
+for which it can find a packet that gets all the way through to the
+end.